kmsmith30/nbaBballProj2019/README.md

 <b>2019 NBA Hackathon Basketball Analysis Submission</b>

-This program is ran on official NBA data to determine the Offensive Rating and Defensive Rating for all players.
+This program is ran on NBA data to determine the Offensive Rating and Defensive Rating for all players.